MadArtistPhoto/nft-preview-card/README.md

 ### Built with

 - Visual Studio Code
-- CSS custom properties
 - Flexbox
 - Mobile-first workflow
 - ZonerX (for viewing the supplied images)
 - Paint.net (for creating the hover effect of the main image)
 - Filezilla (for transferring files to free website host)
-- ByetHost (for hosting the files)
+- ByetHost (for hosting the files I am working on so I can view them on my phones and ipad)
-- GitHub (to become more familiar with it)
+- GitHub Pages
+- GitHub (still very un-intuitive, but I'm learning)

 ### What I learned